crguezl/learning-vue-geting-started-guide/the-vue-instance.md

 ### Exercise

-A helpful resource to understand it, is the YouTube video [@lifecycle]
+A helpful resource to understand it, is the YouTube video [@lifecycle].
+Watch the video and reproduce the steps.
+Leave the resulting code in the folder `lifecycle` of the assignment repo.